These are the most trusted guides on trade finance rules, used by exporters, banks, and finance students worldwide.

 In simple words:

 • The exporter ships goods → prepares documents (invoice, bill of lading, packing list, certificate of origin, insurance, etc.).
-How the electronic bill of lading (eBL) is transforming digital trade.

 • These documents are submitted to the bank for payment under the LC.